QuantEcon/lecture-source-py/source/rst/pandas.rst

 This can be done with a variety of methods

-We start with a relatively low level method, and then return to pandas
+We start with a relatively low-level method and then return to pandas

 Accessing Data with :index:`requests`
 -------------------------------------------